Maskless Uber Passengers Assault, Cough On, Pepper Spray Driver After He Refuses Them Service

 SAN FRANCISCO (CBS SF) — An Uber driver in San Francisco was assaulted and coughed-upon by a woman riding with two other women after he refused them service for not wearing masks, in an attack the driver captured on video.

 San Francisco police also said one of the women sprayed what is believed to be pepper spray into the vehicle and toward the driver after leaving the vehicle.
-The incident happened Sunday at about 12:45 p.m. at San Bruno Ave. and Silver Ave.READ MORE: COVID: Bay Area Vaccine Hunters Help Those Eligible Struggling To Find Appointments
+The incident happened Sunday at about 12:45 p.m. at San Bruno Ave. and Silver Ave.READ MORE: COVID Reopening: Berkeley Set To Open Elementary Schools For In-Person Learning 5 Days / Week Starting March 29

 The video was shot on Sunday by the driver, identified as 32-year-old Subhakar Khadka.
 In it, three women are seen in the back seat berating the driver using profanities.
 At one point, the woman who coughed on the driver also grabbed his cellphone from the center dash area and ripped off the facemask he was wearing.